XCMer/larry-laravel-generator/README.markdown

 ## Running Larry

-CD into the folder where you've extracted larry, and type the following:
+Install Larry as a bundle inside your "bundles/larry" folder.
+The folder name has to be "larry."
+Then create a text file within the root folder of your Laravel installation, and run the following command from there:

-    php larry InputFile.txt OutputDirectory
+    php artisan larry::generate input_file.txt

-This will take `InputFile.txt` as an input for parsing, and will create a directory called `OutputDirectory` to store all the generated files.
+This will take `input_file.txt` as an input for parsing, and will write all migrations and models to your application folder. **Larry won't ask you before overwriting models!
+So use with caution.**

 ## Documentation